 I use AI Servo full time with the back button focusing method.

 Q. Do you use artificial light or flash in any of your on-location shoots?

 I use no artificial lighting or reflectors.

 Q. How do you edit your photos?

-I use Adobe Lightroom CC to download, sort and finalise selected images from a session, and also apply basic adjustments such as cropping, white balance, highlight and shadow recovery, exposure, clarity, contrast and vibrance.
+I use Adobe Lightroom to download, sort and finalise selected images from a session, and also apply basic adjustments such as cropping, white balance, highlight and shadow recovery, exposure, clarity, contrast and vibrance.

-I then export the final images as PSD files to Photoshop CS6 and edit each shot individually, often using some time-saving custom actions I’ve created for further sharpening, colour and contrast.
+I then export the final images as PSD files to Adobe Photoshop and edit each shot individually, often using some time-saving custom actions I’ve created for further sharpening, colour and contrast.
 I’ll also do any pixel level editing such as the removal of leashes, background objects etc.

 Interested in learning more?

 You’re in luck!
 I’ve been teaching pet photography since 2013 and have a whole website dedicated to the various teaching services and resources I offer, called Learn Pet Photography.
 See you there!